hyhazelchang/GVHoP/README.md

 ## Contact

-If you have any questions, please feel free to contact: Hsin-Ying Chang (hyhazelchang@gmail.com or as0202090@gate.sinica.edu.tw)
+If you have any questions, please feel free to contact me: Hsin-Ying Chang (hyhazelchang@gmail.com or as0202090@gate.sinica.edu.tw)

 ## Citation